Theory of Constraints offers New Angles on Supply Chain Management

 The tie-in with Sales & Marketing is obvious, of course, but also far beyond the obvious: the TOC brings new tools (and thinking) to the table.

 First, the TOC Solution for Sales offers an approach to selling value that helps close more sales.
-But there is also a technology, Sales Process Engineering, which helps increase the lead-flow into a company and the close rate at the end of the sales process by an order of magnitude.
+But there is also an application, Sales Process Engineering, which helps increase the lead-flow into a company and the close rate at the end of the sales process by an order of magnitude.

 All of which is helpful when you think you know the product mix that generates the most profit; but becomes invaluable when you can “aim” the sales efforts at a more profitable product mix.